Probabilistic Forecasting with Generative Networks via Scoring Rule Minimization: Simulation study

-As a real data example, we consider the WeatherBench dataset \cite{rasp2020weatherbench}, which is a benchmark dataset for data-driven weather forecasting.
-Specifically, Weatherbench contains the hourly value of several atmospheric fields from the year 1979 to 2018, obtained from the reanalysis ERA5 \cite{hersbach2020era5}.
-Field values are available on a grid at different resolutions; we consider here the coarser one ($ 5.625^\circ $ over both longitude and latitude), corresponding to a 32$ \times $64 grid.
-Additionally, we consider a single observation per day (12:00 UTC) and the 500 hPa geopotential (Z500) variable, which we use both as observation and target.
+The WeatherBench data set\footnote{Released under MIT license, see \href{https://github.com/pangeo-data/WeatherBench/blob/master/LICENSE}{here}.} for data-driven weather forecasting \citep{rasp2020weatherbench} contains hourly values of several atmospheric fields from 1979 to 2018 at different resolutions; we choose here a resolution of $ 5.625^\circ $ over both longitude and latitude, corresponding to a 32$ \times $64 grid.
+We consider a single observation per day (12:00 UTC) and the 500 hPa geopotential (Z500) variable.
 We forecast with a lead of 3 days ($ l=3 $) from a single observation ($ k=1 $).
 We use the years from 1979 to 2006 as training set, 2007 to 2016 as validation test and 2017 to 2018 as test set.

-We use a U-NET architecture \cite{ronneberger2015unet}, which is an encoder-decoder structure, where each subsequent layer of the encoder outputs a downscaled latent representation of the input variables.
-The final output of the encoder is passed to a bottleneck layer, which performs no up/down scaling.
-The output of this bottleneck layer is then passed to the decoder.
-Conversely to the encoder, each subsequent layer of the decoder outputs an upscaled latent representation of the bottleneck layer output.
-Additionally, skip connections allow information to pass directly between layers of the encoder and decoder at the same scale; in this way, both large scale structures and high-frequency information contributes to the output.
-The latent variable $ \mathbf{Z} $ is summed to the latent representation in the bottleneck layer.

-For this example, we were unable to use the Energy-Variogram Score due to GPU memory limitation.
-In Table~\ref{tab:res_weatherbench}, we report calibration error, NMRSE and R$ ^2 $ on the test set, for all remaining methods.
-The mean prediction with the Kernel-Variogram Score is slightly better than the other methods; again, the calibration is better with the Energy Score.
-In Figure~\ref{fig:weatherbench} we show the realization and 5 different predictions obtained with the Kernel-Variogram Score, for a specific date in the test set.
-The predictions are close to the verification but differ slightly.
-Figures for the same date and for the other methods are shown in Appendix~\ref{app:weatherbench_res}; additionally, in Appendix~\ref{app:weatherbench_res_2}, we show similar plots to what presented for the lower-dimensional examples for a selection of locations on the grid.
+\looseness=-1 In addition to the Energy, Kernel and Energy-Kernel Scores, we test the spatial SRs introduced in Sec~\ref{sec:SR_spatial}.
+Specifically, we consider the Variogram Score with weights $ w $ inversely proportional to the distance on the globe (Appendix~\ref{app:weatherbench_Variogram}) and sum it to the Energy (\textit{Energy-Variogram}) or the Kernel (\textit{Kernel-Variogram}) Scores.
+We also consider the Patched Energy Score with patch sizes 8 and 16; to ensure the score is strictly proper, we add the overall Energy Score (summation weights in Appendix~\ref{app:weatherbench_weights}).
+We also consider patched regression loss.